mingen-pan/notebook/kubernetes/private_data_block.md

   }
 }
 ```
-API server extension receives the request and handles it.
-The logic of to handle Requesting Privacy looks like:
+API server extension receives the "Acquire" request and handles it.
+The logic of to handle the request looks like:

 ```go
 type Request struct {